I am Gerald Bakker, Dutch amateur photographer and retoucher. Welcome to my website!

 Without doubt, all this study and experimentation gradually made me a not only a better retoucher, but also a better photographer.
 Extensively post-processing one's images has the effect of becoming aware why photographs do not meet quality standards in the first place.
 Instead of doing that assessment at the computer, I learned to do it behind the camera.

-In September 2009 I bought a Sony A700, and in September 2013 a Sony A77.
+In September 2009 I bought a Sony A700, in September 2013 a Sony A77 and in August 2017 a Sony A99ii.
 Gradually, my photography evoluated from mere holiday and family pictures to something more artistic.
 In September 2010 I won first prize in a Dutch photo magazine contest with below photo:

 A lot changed when I stumbled on the book "Professional Photoshop Color Correction" by Dan Margulis.
 Arguably, that single book teached me more useful things than all other Photoshop books I had read until then together.
 That book, and "Modern Photoshop Color Workflow" by the same author, changed the way I use Photoshop.